 A short note or telephone call informing the applicants of the decision is appropriate.
 If you choose to make a phone call, keep in mind that they can be difficult because the applicant may ask for reasons why he or she was not chosen.
 It is best to keep these conversations short and not to get into any kind of argument.
 The reason for not hiring someone can always be stated simply: You found an applicant whose skills and abilities you think will best fit the position, nothing more.

-Once the offer has been accepted, your HR representative will work with you on completing the necessary new hire paperwork (including the required I-9 form, which is documentation that the employee is authorized to work in the United States) and scheduling the new hire for orientation.
+Once the offer has been accepted, your HR Officer will work with you on completing the necessary new hire paperwork and scheduling the new hire for orientation.

 Don't ask ANY questions related to an applicant's: